Requirements on locomotives and passenger units

 - Regulation of running dynamics for vehicles with axle load up to 35 tons, link in Swedish.

 In the TSI Locomotives and passenger units there is a specific case for Sweden saying that the vehicles shall be designed for operation in the Nordic winter conditions to get an authorisation without operational restrictions.
-The applicant shall demonstrate the safety and reliability for operation in severe winter conditions.
+The applicant should demonstrate the safety and reliability for operation in severe winter conditions.
 Hence The Swedish Transport Agency require experience operation to issue a "permanent" authorisation without operational restrictions.

 To operate a rail vehicle on the Öresund link the vehicle has to be authorised both in Sweden and Denmark.